 Probably Australia’s best-known bush poet, Banjo Paterson will be forever remembered for ‘Waltzing Matilda’, the song associated internationally with Australia.
 ‘Banjo’ whose real name was Andrew Barton Paterson, was born in 1864 in New South Wales, and was a solicitor, journalist, war correspondent and soldier as well as a poet.
 While staying with friends at Dagworth Station near Winton in 1895, he wrote ‘Waltzing Matilda’ and it was first performed at the North Gregory Hotel in Winton.
 There is a statue commemorating him in Winton and the Waltzing Matilda Centre there has been rebuilt bigger and better than ever after a fire in 2015.
 It is scheduled to reopen in late April 2018.
 Join our Winton Discovery Experience to follow in Banjo’s footsteps.

 McGinness and Fysh

 Although not as well known as Captain Starlight or Banjo Paterson, Hudson Fysh and Paul McGinness were at least as important in Australia’s history.
 Having flown together in World War 1, these two men surveyed an air route across northern Australia in 1919 using a Model T Ford.
 They then founded Queensland & Northern Territory Aerial Services Ltd (QANTAS) in November 1920.
 The fledgling airline’s first office was in Winton but soon moved to Longreach where the two men flew the first passenger and mail services from Longreach to Cloncurry and Longreach to Charleville in 1922.
 You can discover more about the pioneers of flight at the Qantas Founders Museum in Longreach.
-Our Big 3 Pass includes entry to the museum and a jet tour.
+Our Big 3 Pass includes entry to the museum.